 Editorial Style Guide

-The University of Tennessee System Office of Communications and Marketing is charged with establishing and maintaining editorial style and keeping publications consistent to ensure a positive image of the University.
-Editorial style exists to enable a consistent, unified approach in materials shared with the public.
-The UT System Administration style guidelines are to be followed in the interest of a consistent, unified brand.
+The University of Tennessee System Office of Communications and Marketing maintains the department’s editorial style to ensure consistency and professionalism in publications and official information shared with the public.
+The UT System Administration style guidelines are to be followed in the interest of professionalism required in serving the president, administration and the UT Board of Trustees.

 It is intended to ensure consistent and correct usage of titles and acronyms in reference to UT campuses, institutes, offices, facilities and their leaders.